itspacrat/CIS185_fall2025_final/README.md

 Restructured the index file.
 Created the start and learn more screen, the mute button, favicon, and healthbar.

 ### Dodge
-Created the end game sound using the Audio() class and the high score screen with persistant data utilizing local storage, and lots of CSS styling
+Created the end game sound using the Audio() class and the high score screen with persistent data utilizing local storage, and lots of CSS styling

 ### Blake